muhme/joomla-branches-tester/README.md

   /branch_53 is NOT existing
 ```

-:blossom: If you see '42' as the release number (the answer to all questions),
+:blossom: If you see '42' (the answer to all questions) as one of the release numbers,
-          it means the system is offline, and a default set of version numbers is being used.
+          it indicates that the system is offline and a default set of version numbers is being used.

 ### Xdebug